PiotrRybak1/WorkShop-3/README.md

-A simple DAO application using Java and SQL.
+A simple web application for user management using Java, Servlets, SQL, JSP, HTML, CSS, and JavaScript.